nawrockie/vadr-build-tools/00README.txt

    will submit the 'cmbuild' jobs to create the CM files for VADR.

    Example command:
-   $ perl $VADRBUILDTOOLSDIR/vb-step3-muscle-alns2cmbuild-hmmbuild-qsub.pl cytb.model.list > step3.out
+   $ perl $VADRBUILDTOOLSDIR/vb-step3-muscle-alns2cmbuild-hmmbuild-qsub.pl auto cytb.model.list > step3.out

    You may see some output like this:
    SKIPPING nt_len < 3*M     (nt NC_012447.1/3518-4638: 1121 aa YP_002790679.1: 374)